UnexomWid/short/README.md

 cargo install

 ./short

+# You can also run it like this to change the working dir,
+# but the config file must be in the current process WD!
+./short <dir>
 ```

-Short generates a default JSON config file which you can modify.
+Short generates a default JSON config file `short.json` which you can modify.

 You can create categories based on file extensions and names.